Bicycle and Pedestrian Planning

 Bike to Work Day

-Every year, DRCOG Way to Go coordinates and holds Bike to Work Day in the region on the fourth Wednesday in June.
+Every year, DRCOG's Way to Go coordinates and holds Bike to Work Day in the region on the fourth Wednesday in June.
 It is the second-largest Bike to Work Day event in the nation.